ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/WE2Etests.rst

    Total                                     COMPLETE                         15.52

 One might have noticed the line during the experiment run that reads "Use ctrl-c to pause job submission/monitoring".
 The ``monitor_jobs()`` function (called automatically after all experiments are generated) is designed to be easily paused and re-started if necessary.
-To stop actively submitting jobs, simply quit the script using "ctrl-c" to stop the function, and a short message will appear explaining how to continue the experiment:
+To stop actively submitting jobs, simply quit the script using ``ctrl-c`` to stop the function, and a short message will appear explaining how to continue the experiment:

 .. code-block:: console

    Setup complete; monitoring 1 experiments
    Use ctrl-c to pause job submission/monitoring
    ^C

    User interrupted monitor script; to resume monitoring jobs run: